-- 118. Paragraphs 1-117 are realleged and incorporated herein by reference. - 119.
-The AWCA's definition of "assault weapon"-whether by express listing of make and model or by prohibited feature combinations-includes the most popular class of rifles in the nation.
-The AWCA, therefore, generally prohibits Californians or those visiting California from the acquisition, importation, use, possession, and transfer of such rifles, subject to severe criminal penalties, including up to years in prison. - 120.
-These prohibitions and restrictions on rifles that are commonly possessed throughout the United States by law-abiding, responsible citizens for lawful purposes infringe on the right of the People of California, including Plaintiffs, to keep and bear protected arms as guaranteed by the Second Amendment of the United States Constitution, and as made applicable to California by the Fourteenth Amendment. - 121.
-In violation of the Second Amendment, the AWCA prohibits lawabiding, responsible adults, including Plaintiffs Rupp, Dember, Johnson, and Valencia, as well as members of CRPA, who would otherwise do so, from acquiring a rifle listed in Penal Code section 30510 or 11 C.C.R. § 5499 (Category 1 or 2 "assault weapons") or that has features listed in Penal Code section 30515(a) (Category 3 "assault weapons") that are standard on rifles that are in common use by law-abiding citizens for lawful purposes throughout the United States.
+- 94. Paragraphs 1-93 are realleged and incorporated herein by reference. - 95.
+The AWCA's definition of "assault weapon"-whether by express

+- 96. These prohibitions and restrictions on rifles that are commonly possessed throughout the United States by law-abiding, responsible citizens for lawful purposes infringe on the right of the People of California, including Plaintiffs, to keep and bear protected arms as guaranteed by the Second Amendment of the United States Constitution, and as made applicable to California by the Fourteenth Amendment. - 97.
+In violation of the Second Amendment, the AWCA prohibits lawabiding, responsible adults, including Plaintiffs Rupp, Dember, Johnson, and Valencia, as well as members of CRPA, who would otherwise do so, from acquiring a rifle listed in Penal Code section 30510 or 11 C.C.R. § 5499 (Category 1 or 2 "assault weapons") or that has features listed in Penal Code section 30515(a) (Category 3 "assault weapons") that are standard on rifles that are in common use by law-abiding citizens for lawful purposes throughout the United States. - 98.
+In violation of the Second Amendment, the AWCA prohibits lawabiding, responsible adults, including Plaintiffs Rupp, Dember, Johnson, Valencia, and Seifert, as well as members of CRPA, who would otherwise do so, from possessing a rifle that is listed in Penal Code section 30510 or 11 C.C.R. § 5499 (Category 1 or 2 "assault weapons") or that has features listed in Penal Code section 30515(a) (Category 3 "assault weapons") that are standard on rifles in common use by law-abiding citizens for lawful purposes throughout the United States. - 99.
+In violation of the Second Amendment, the AWCA prohibits lawabiding, responsible adults, including Plaintiffs Rupp and Seifert, as well as members of CRPA, who would otherwise do so, from adding features listed in Penal

-- 122. In violation of the Second Amendment, the AWCA prohibits lawabiding, responsible adults, including Plaintiffs Rupp, Dember, Johnson, Valencia, and Seifert, as well as members of CRPA, who would otherwise do so, from possessing a rifle that is listed in Penal Code section 30510 or 11 C.C.R. § 5499 (Category 1 or 2 "assault weapons") or that has features listed in Penal Code section 30515(a) (Category 3 "assault weapons") that are standard on rifles in common use by law-abiding citizens for lawful purposes throughout the United States. - 123.
-In violation of the Second Amendment, the AWCA prohibits lawabiding, responsible adults, including Plaintiffs Rupp and Seifert, as well as members of CRPA, who would otherwise do so, from adding features listed in Penal Code section 30515(a) that are standard on rifles in common use by law-abiding citizens for lawful purposes throughout the United States to their semiautomatic, centerfire rifles. - 124.
-In violation of the Second Amendment, the AWCA prohibits lawabiding, responsible adults, including Plaintiffs Seifert and Willis, as well as members of CRPA, who would otherwise do so, from transferring to their offspring or to other law-abiding Californian residents a rifle that is listed in Penal Code section 30510 or 11 C.C.R. § 5499 (Category 1 or 2 "assault weapons"), which belongs to the most popular class of rifles among law-abiding citizens for lawful purposes throughout the United States. - 125.
-In violation of the Second Amendment, the AWCA prohibits law-abiding, responsible adults, including Plaintiff Jones, as well as members of CRPA, who would otherwise do so, from transferring to their offspring or to other law-abiding Californian residents a rifle that is deemed an "assault weapons" by virtue of its features, which belongs to the most popular class of rifles among law-abiding citizens for lawful purposes throughout the United States. - 126.
-In violation of the Second Amendment, the AWCA prohibits lawabiding, responsible adults, including members of CRPA who would otherwise do so, from obtaining or possessing semiautomatic, centerfire rifles, regardless of their magazine system or ammunition capacity, with an overall length of less than 30 but more than 26 inches, as the general consensus in the country for decades has been that rifles with an overall length of more than 26 inches are acceptable for use, and typically used by, law-abiding people for lawful purposes.26 In doing so, it bans countless rifles of lengths that are common and generally accepted throughout the country for lawful purposes.
+- 100. In violation of the Second Amendment, the AWCA prohibits law-abiding, responsible adults, including Plaintiffs Seifert, Willis, and Martin, as well as members of CRPA, who would otherwise do so, from transferring to their offspring or to other law-abiding Californian residents a rifle that is listed in Penal Code section 30510 or 11 C.C.R. § 5499 (Category 1 or 2 "assault weapons"), which belongs to the most popular class of rifles among law-abiding citizens for lawful purposes throughout the United States. - 101.
+In violation of the Second Amendment, the AWCA prohibits law-abiding, responsible adults, including Plaintiff Jones, as well as members of CRPA, who would otherwise do so, from transferring to their offspring or to other law-abiding Californian residents a rifle that is deemed an "assault weapons" by virtue of its features, which belongs to the most popular class of rifles among law-abiding citizens for lawful purposes throughout the United States. - abiding, responsible adults, including members of CRPA who would otherwise do so, from obtaining or possessing semiautomatic, centerfire rifles, regardless of their magazine system or ammunition capacity, with an overall length of less than 30 but more than 26 inches, as the general consensus in the country for decades has been that rifles with an overall length of more than 26 inches are acceptable for use, and typically used by, law-abiding people for lawful purposes.23 In doing so, it bans countless rifles of lengths that are common and generally accepted throughout the country for lawful purposes.